operator-playground-io/knative-operator-tile/cover.md

 In this tutorial,we are going to cover following topics:

 1. Install Prometheus Operator and verify its successful installation.
-2. Create Prometheus Instance and verify status of pods and services.
+2. Create Custom Resource Definitions for Knative Serving and verify status of pods and services.
-3. Monitoring a DB or any server using Prometheus and check metrics on Prometheus dashboard
+3. Create Custom Resource Definitions for Knative Eventing and verify status of pods and services.
+4. Upgrading the Knative operator
+5. Cleanup Operator